Royals vs. White Sox Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- Michael Kopech (1-4) will take the mound for the White Sox, his ninth start of the season.
+- Lucas Giolito (2-3) will take to the mound for the White Sox and make his 10th start of the season.

+- He has earned a quality start five times in nine starts this season.

+- Giolito has pitched five or more innings in seven straight games and will look to extend that streak.

 |Opponent